ManageIQ/integration_tests/docs/guides/bugzilla.rst

         id: 1243357, qe_test_coverage: ?
         id: 1711352, qe_test_coverage: -

+.. _bugzilla_docblock:

 Bugzilla docblock
 ^^^^^^^^^^^^^^^^^
-The ``Bugzilla`` docblock is for listing any BZ's that are tangentially related to a test case.
+The ``Bugzilla`` docblock is for listing any BZs that are tangentially related to a test case.
-Blocker, automates, and coverage BZ's should be listed here.
+Blockers, automates, and coverage BZs should be listed here.
 Any BZ related to a test case should also be put here.
+The BZs listed in this docblock will be shown in the test case description on Polarion.
+Therefore, it's useful to list all the BZs related to the test case here.
 For example

 .. code-block:: python